 - Governor The Governor's amended budget provides flexibility to the Department of Education for grant funding that is not awarded to school divisions for year-round schools.
-In fiscal year 2016, the Department may award grants to school divisions to support innovative approaches to instructional delivery or school governance models from balance not used for year-round school grants. - Senate No action taken - House No action taken
+In fiscal year 2016, the Department may award grants to school divisions to support innovative approaches to instructional delivery or school governance models from balance not used for year-round school grants. - Senate same as the Governor's introduced budget - House same as the Governor's introduced budget - Final General Assembly Action same as the Governor's introduced budget

-5. Language-Only Amendments for Direct Aid Programs Not Included in HB 1400/SB 800
+5. Language-Only Amendments for Direct Aid Programs Not Included in HB 1400/SB 800 as Introduced